Stylish prefab tiny homes review (Avrame, MADi homes, and more…)

 If you don’t care about design, style, etc. jump to the container tiny prefabs post.
 For the rest of you, here is our growing collection of prefabricated houses designed by tiny home builders with style.

-Can you order Avrame prefab tiny homes to be shipped to the US?
+Can you order Avrame prefab tiny houses to be shipped to the US?

-Here are a few basic steps for getting your own Avrame tiny house:
+Here is a review of a few basic steps for getting your own Avrame Duo or Solo tiny house:

 - Contact Avrame to work on customizing your chosen model.
 Hire a local architect to complete the planning application.
 Sign contracts with both.